piyushsinha24/EnglishToBengaliTranslation/README.md

-Miwok App
+EnglishToBengali Translation App
 ===================================

-This app displays lists of vocabulary words for the user to learn the Miwok language.
+This app displays lists of vocabulary words for the user to learn the Bengali language.
-Used in a Udacity course in the Beginning Android Nanodegree.
+Based on what I learnt in Udacity course in the Beginning Android Nanodegree.

 Pre-requisites
 --------------